 By definition, lists, unlike arrays, are dynamic data structures.
 Hence, in addition to losing iteration variables when dealing with while loops, we lose the straightforward canonical representations of memory cells.
-Indeed,

-"Covertly regular" loops with scalar and an array has a fixed size and all its cells are contiguous in memory which is not the case with lists.
+Indeed, an array has a fixed size and all its cells are contiguous in memory which is not the case with lists.